Pokecube-Development/pokecube/source/quests_and_legends/legends_quests.rst

             See :ref:`hoopa_confined`

             - Earn from a quest or purchase the **Prison Bottle**
-            - Capture 30% of all Ghost type |Pokemobs|
+            - Capture 30% of different Ghost type |Pokemobs|
             - Find the `Sky Pillar`_

             .. image:: ../_images/legends_wiki/items/prison_bottle.png